 Island Living in the Turks and Caicos Islands

-If you find yourself wondering what it would be like to wake up every day to sun, sand and crystal clear turquoise water you may also be curious what is involved in owning or building a home in paradise.
+If you find yourself wondering what it would be like to wake up every day to sun, sand and crystal clear turquoise water you may also be curious about what is involved in owning or building a home in paradise.

-Consisting of two groups of islands the Turks and Caicos include 40 islands and quays, eight of which are inhabited.
+Consisting of two groups of islands, the Turks and Caicos include 40 islands and cays, eight of which are inhabited.
 Constant easterly breezes and relatively low humidity keep life comfortable here, even in the hottest months.
 The temperature averages in the high 70’s in the winter and the low 90’s in the late summer days.
 These islands boast one of the lowest crime rates and highest detection rates in the Caribbean; confrontation and violent crimes are rare.

 Residing in Paradise

 In order to reside in the Turks & Caicos Islands you must have one of the following documents which, on approval, are granted by the Department of Immigration: a Temporary Residence Certificate, a Work Permit, or a Permanent Residence Certificate (PRC).